facebookarchive/AsyncDisplayKit/docs/_docs/principles.md

 ## 3. Lean

 - **What:** Speed and memory conservation should be industry-leading, the API should be concise, and implementation code should be short and organized.
-- **Why:** Performance is at the heart of AsyncDisplayKit.
+- **Why:** Performance is at the heart of Texture.
 It's what we do and we do it better than anyone else.
 In addition, a concise codebase and API are easier to maintain and learn.
 Plus it's just the right thing to do.
 - **How:** Look for opportunities to improve performance.
 Think about the performance implications of each line of code.
 Dedicate resources to refactoring.
 Build tools to gather and expose performance metrics.

 ## 4. Bold